Capture

 The biggest challenge at any event is participation.
 If 200 people attend but only 30 contribute photos, you're missing 85% of the candid moments.
 The best app is the one that removes every barrier to uploading — no downloads, no accounts, no passwords.

 Quality matters as much as quantity.
-Apps that compress photos (WhatsApp reduces quality by 80%) make the collection useless for printing, albums, or marketing.
+Apps that compress photos — WhatsApp, for instance, strips images down to roughly 2 megapixels from the original 12+ — make the collection useless for printing, albums, or marketing.
 A proper event app stores originals in full resolution.

 Privacy is non-negotiable for most events.
 A shared Google Drive link can be forwarded to anyone.
 A dedicated event app creates a gallery that's private, host-moderated, and not indexed by search engines.